-When used in a contract, an addendum is binding and all parties to a contract must consent to or sign an addendum.
+When used in a contract, to be enforceable, all parties to a contract must consent to or sign the addendum.
 This means that all the parties must agree to the modification made to the initial agreement.